GrgDev/bitburner-scripts/docs/README.md

        - `.lit`
        - `.cct`
 1. As briefly mentioned above, this does the work of converting between Typescript and Javascript.
 I am still figuring out if I can hook in further actions CI/CD related actions as well such as automatic unit test runs before upload.
 Stay tuned.
+1. This setup also makes it so as I am working on game scripts, it will tell me how much in-game RAM the script is going to use.
+Because RAM usage in the game is calucated in a significantly different way to how code would use RAM in real life, this is very helpful.